Why Container Charges Matter in Shipping

 Impact on Freight Rates

 When these delays happen, brokers and carriers often adjust their trucking freight quotes to account for the risk.
 That leads to fluctuations in freight rates and can even drive up spot rates, especially in high-demand lanes or when capacity is tight.
-For shippers, these charges can eat into profit margins.
+For shippers, these per container charges can eat into profit margins.
 A single delay can result in hundreds or thousands of dollars in extra costs, especially if multiple containers are involved.
 And because delays and port congestion are often outside of the shipper’s control, these costs can be frustrating and unpredictable.

 How to Avoid or Reduce Container Charges

-Encourage full container returns and timely cargo movement: When full containers are returned promptly and cargo movement is steady, equipment stays in circulation and demurrage and detention risks are reduced.
+- Encourage full container returns and timely cargo movement: When full containers are returned promptly and cargo movement is steady, equipment stays in circulation and demurrage and detention risks are reduced.

 Managing These Charges